-Greening the Microeconomy
+Greening a Microeconomy

 Green New Deals offer job creation, perhaps universal income.
 But they can be seen as slow to impact lower-skilled households, and out of step with growing anti-government sentiment amid fears of an inflationary public debt crisis.
-Voters everywhere are enraged by today's economic structures, mistrust officials and embrace anti-green politicians.

 This paper outlines how any government could initiate radical - privately funded and run - new markets across the base of their economy.
 Those markets tangibly increase affordability, stability and household income.
 They also inherently incentivize localization, circularity of resources and lean new services.
+All are green priorities.

 This policy costs taxpayers nothing and requires no constraints on anyone's activity; it just widens choices of economic models for those dissatisfied with current options.